 I sometimes have a bowl of miso soup on the side to make me feel Japanese authentic.

-The sauce recipe originally came from a Wagamama cookbook but I can’t find it or remember what it’s called and culinary Chinese whispers over time mean I can’t even recall how close this version is to the original.
-I’d certainly added the spring onions and coriander.
-If you don’t like coriander, leave it out.
+The sauce recipe originally came from a Wagamama cookbook but I can’t find it or remember what it’s called and culinary Chinese whispers over time mean I can’t even recall how close this version is to the original!
+I certainly added the spring onions and coriander.
+If you don’t like coriander, and strangely many don’t – just leave it out.